 In the Old Testament, people often set up stone markers as reminders of their encounters with God.
 These stones served to commemorate victories and to remind his people of the great works God accomplished in their midst.
 They were physical markers of great spiritual revelations from God.
 They also provided an opportunity for people to teach others about the activity of God on behalf of his people.

-Mary's Video Testimony: She talks about being brought up in an abusive home and then learning that her birth family was the ideal American family.
-Still, she says she wouldn't change a thing.
+VIDEO: Mary talks about being brought up in an abusive home and then learning that her birth family was the ideal American family.
+Still, she says she wouldn’t change a thing.

 In 2001 I lost my dear mother to a recurrence of breast cancer that she had faced many years prior.
 Similarly, my mom’s sister also lost her battle with breast cancer some time back.
 Consequently, the high risk of contracting breast cancer was something my sisters and I always knew we could face this side of heaven.
 Risk turned into reality for me…